barryrlmurphy/swd-project-1/README.md

 ## Build & development

 - Clone or download the project
-- Make sure you have bower installed : (https://bower.io/#install-bower)
+- Make sure you have bower installed : https://bower.io/#install-bower
-- In the project folder run 'bower install'
+- In the project folder run `bower install`
-- Then run the app with 'grunt serve'
+- Then run the app with `grunt serve`

 ## Testing